Shopify App That Lets You Shop with Friends Online

 If the traditional wishlist model is limited by low usage and a text-based experience that doesn’t match how shoppers actually think, what does the alternative look like?

-The stores seeing the strongest engagement results are moving toward three shifts:
+The stores seeing the strongest engagement results are moving toward three shifts.

 From Text Lists to Visual Boards